HenryGiraldo/sniffer_fw_cc1352r1/README.md

 ## Flash it into the board

-Flash sniffer_fw.bin into CC1352R1 board using UniFlash app from TI.
+Flash sniffer_fw.out into CC1352R1 board using UniFlash app from TI.

 ## Make it works